sntioudis/papreca/documentation/examples.md

 <hr>

 \section phosphates Film growth from the thermal decomposition of tricresyl phosphate (TCP) molecules on a Fe110 surface.

+> **DISCLAIMER:**
+> This example requires considerably more time to finish than the \ref brownian and \ref adsorption simulations.
+See [here](https://github.com/sntioudis/papreca/tree/main/Examples/Phosphate%20Film%20Growth%20from%20TCP%20on%20Fe110/scalability_data) for more information regarding the scalability of this example and the required runtime.
+Also, consider reducing the total number of kMC steps of kMC_steps for shorter runs.

 The files associated with this example can be found in the ./Examples/Phosphate Film Growth from TCP on Fe110/